mieweb/docs/content/features/health-surveillance/health-surveillance-playbook.md

 #### Medical Anniversary Date

 The {{% sys-name %}} system supports a Medical Anniversary Date concept.
 This option triggers on the panel member's medical anniversary date, assuming the date has been captured in the chart demographics.
 If all charts are expected to be due at the same time, each year, on a specific date (e.g., anniversary, hire, rehire, birthday, etc.), this option would be good to consider.
+The standard Enterprise Health HR interface now supports inserting the end of birth month as the medical anniversary, which is used to calculate medical health surveillance due dates.

 #### Next Due Date